-Electronic invoicing with The Maryland Procurement Office provides a fast and accurate method of submitting and tracking invoices.
+Electronic invoicing with the Maryland Procurement Office (MPO) provides a fast and accurate method of submitting and tracking invoices.
 All vendors are required to submit their invoices electronically through our MPO office, unless otherwise stated in the contract.

 The MPO Electronic Commerce (EC) office has a secure website that allows vendors to submit invoices and attachments.
 The website is the only form of electronic submission of invoices.
-According to the DFAR for Electronic Submission and Processing of Payment Requests, Facsimile, e-mail and scanned documents are not acceptable electronic forms.
+According to the DFAR for Electronic Submission and Processing of Payment Requests, fax, email and scanned documents are not acceptable electronic forms.

 MPO understands that there could be circumstances that prevent vendors from submitting invoices electronically.
 MPO requests that any contractor/vendor who has compelling circumstances that necessitate continuation of hardcopy invoice submissions substantiate that need in a letter addressed to the cognizant contracting officer.
 Hardcopy invoices will be authorized on a very limited basis and only when there are compelling circumstances which also must be substantiated within the initial proposal submission.
 Please be advised that the submission of a letter requesting approval to submit hardcopy invoices does not guarantee MPO approval.
 MPO approval is contingent upon review and concurrence of the compelling circumstances contained within the letter.

 The MPO website has the capability of accepting the following documents:

 - Public Voucher SF1034, SF1035

 Note: All invoices requiring Office of Naval Research (ONR) approval must be submitted to ONR in hard copy form via mail.
 Once the invoices have been approved by ONR, they can be faxed, mailed, or emailed to MPO.